HUIXIN-TW/Resume/index.md

 ```

 -   M.S. in Accounting and Information Technology
--   The second place in the entrance examination
+-   Ranked second in the entrance examination.
--   Subject of research: Directors’ and Officers’ Liability Insurance and Cost Stickiness.
+-   Conducted research on "Directors’ and Officers’ Liability Insurance and Cost Stickiness."
 -   GPA 3.93/4.0

 ### **National Kaohsiung University of Science and Technology (NKUST)** `2010.9 - 2014.6`